potatoqualitee/aitools/README.md

 | Great for generating new content         | Great for refactoring existing code          |
 | Excels at image/video/audio generation   | Specialized for code editing workflows       |

-aitools includes PSOpenAI support specifically for image editing and generation capabilities that CLI tools don't yet provide.
+PSOpenAI support is included for image editing and generation capabilities that CLI tools don't yet provide.

 ---

-## Installation
+# Getting started

-### Requirements
+## Requirements

 - PowerShell 3+ or later
 - Windows, Linux, or macOS

-### Install aitools
+## Install aitools

 ```powershell
 Install-Module aitools -Scope CurrentUser
 ```

-### Install AI tools
+## Install AI tools

-Pick the AI assistant you want to use:
+Pick the AI assistant you want:

 ```powershell
 # Install one